facelessuser/coloraide/docs/src/markdown/gamut.md

 > [!success] The `lch-chroma` gamut mapping is registered in `Color` by default

-LCh Chroma applies MINDE Chroma Reduction within the CIELCh color space and is currently the default approach in ColorAide.
+LCh Chroma applies MINDE Chroma Reduction within the CIELCh color space.

 > [!note]
 > As most colors in ColorAide use a D65 white point by default, LCh D65 is used as the gamut mapping color space.